Engineering Note

 Step 1: Add Basic Logging

-Early logs help identify issues before they grow.
+Early logs help identify issues before they grow and make debugging easier when the project moves beyond local development.

 Step 2: Validate Inputs